rangganclspbl/reworn-shop/README.md

 - Loading States
 - Error Handling
 - Responsive Layout
+- Responsive Navbar
+- Search Bar
+- Category Navigation
-- Cart UI
+- Mega Menu
+- Mobile Navigation Menu
-- Profile/Login Navigation
+- Cart Navigation

 The authentication flow is currently frontend only and will be connected to a backend later.